Terry Dunfield

-Terence Dunfield (born February 20, 1982) is a Canadian former soccer player, coach and pundit who is head coach of Toronto FC's under-17s team, as well as soccer analyst for TSN and colour commentator for OneSoccer.
+Terence Dunfield (born February 20, 1982) is a Canadian former soccer player, coach and pundit, as well as soccer analyst for TSN and colour commentator for OneSoccer.

 As a player he was a midfielder who played in the Premier League although briefly for Manchester City, he also played in the English Football League for Bury, Macclesfield Town, Shrewsbury Town and Oldham Athletic, with a brief stint in Scotland with Ross County.
 He also played in Major League Soccer for both Vancouver Whitecaps FC and Toronto FC, before finishing his career in local soccer with Toronto Atomic FC.
 He was capped 14 times by Canada.

 Club career

 As a schoolboy, Dunfield played in a tournament at Keele, where he was scouted by Manchester City.
 At the age of 15, he made the move to England to join up with City's youth set-up.
 He progressed through a good youth team which included the likes of Shaun Wright-Phillips and Joey Barton.
-Dunfield made his first Premier League appearance against Chelsea for Manchester City in 2001, coming on in the 36th minute for Jeff Whitley.
+Dunfield made his only Premier League appearance in 2001.
+In the last game of the season, against Chelsea, he came on in the 36th minute as a substitute for Jeff Whitley.
 However, following the departure of Joe Royle and the arrival of Kevin Keegan, Dunfield found first-team opportunities hard to come by.
 In 2002, he was loaned to Bury, where he revelled in the opportunity to play first-team football.
 At the end of his loan spell, and although Keegan planned to offer him a new contract, Dunfield asked to leave City.

 Dunfield subsequently signed a three-year deal with Bury, where he made 74 league appearances during his time with the club.
 In January 2005, he suffered a broken kneecap in a game against Leyton Orient, and at the end of the season he was released.
 However, after seeing a specialist in North America, Dunfield underwent an operation and was told afterward that he would be able to play again in nine months.
 He spent the last four months of rehabilitation at Manchester City, and in July 2007 he completed his comeback by signing for Macclesfield Town after a trial period during pre-season.
 He went on to become the club's 2007–08 player of the season.

 Dunfield signed for Shrewsbury Town in January 2009 for £65,000.
 His first season was considered stop-start, and he struggled to fit into his new team's style of play.
 However, his form improved the following season, and as a result he was handed his first full international cap by Canada.